 Community Stroke Advisors

-CSAs discuss and develop a plan to meet a survivor’s needs and how to achieve their goals.
-They also provide support, information and advice to build knowledge and skills; liaise with stroke clubs, community and recreational groups; and network in the community to ensure stroke survivors whaˉnau and carers are getting the right services.
+Some of the most critical support includes providing information and advice to build knowledge and skills; liaising with stroke clubs, community and recreational groups; and networking in the community to ensure stroke survivors, along with their family and/or carers, are getting the right services.

 Key CSA Outcomes:

 The number of stroke survivors we responded to in the last year.

 New stroke survivors referred to the Stroke Foundation every day.